image ofInfluencer Collaboration: Ideas, Types, and Examples

 Partnerships all start with a conversation online or in person.
 Most influencers get in touch with brands online, considering the efficiency of social media.
 With Instagram being the most popular platform for influencers, it’s most likely that they’ll send a DM or direct message to potential partners.
 It’s also the easiest way to get a brand owner’s attention.

-Another way of pitching a collaboration is through email.
+Another way of pitching influencer collaboration is through email.
 Some brands create an influencer collaboration email solely for influencer campaigns.
 Emailing is also a more formal way of communication, and influencers get to include relevant images, videos, and portfolios.

 How Much Does It Cost to Collaborate With Influencers?